Paul Willmott is the nominated COVID-19 Officer at Northampton Fencing Club

 - No physical contact should be made between participants (handshaking, high fives etc).
 The handshaking rule is suspended.
 Fencers should replace the end of bout handshake with a salute observing 2m social distancing.

-Fencing will stop at 9.45pm.
+Fencing will stop at 9.50pm.
 The last fencers on the piste will sanitise the boxes and spool connections and place the equipment into the storage boxes.
-The storage boxes are to be taken to the storage cages for COVID-19 Officer to sanitise the box carrying handles and place the boxes into the cages.
+The storage boxes are to be placed into the storage cages .

 The COVID-19 Officer will sanitise the quarantined clothing wearing gloves and put away the kit.
 The COVID-19 Officer will dispose of used wipes.